joakimk/livecoding_workspace/README.md

 0. The app continues from where it was previously by using the data in `window.previousModelData`.
   0. If any error occurs, the data is reset to defaults and the page is reloaded.

+## Credits

+Borrowed the example music from the javascript example of https://github.com/kusma/rocket for "Demo".

 ## License

 Copyright (c) 2016 [Joakim Kolsjö](https://twitter.com/joakimk)